Lake Agassiz: Glacial River Warren outlet

 The lowest point between the drainage of Hudson Bay and the Gulf of Mexico is in the Traverse Gap between the U.S. states of Minnesota and South Dakota.
 It lies between Lake Traverse and Big Stone Lake.
 This continental divide is about 300 m above sea level.
 When Lake Agassiz existed, the gap was the outlet to River Warren.
 The outflow from the melting glaciers filled Lake Agassiz and then drained through the gap to the Gulf of Mexico.
 This mass of moving water eroded a valley 2-5 km wide and from 100 to 125 ft deep.
 Today, this valley contains the Minnesota River, joined by the Upper Mississippi River at Fort Snelling, Minnesota.

 North of the gap, the Red River of the North flows from Lake Traverse north through the former lakebed of Lake Agassiz to Lake Winnipeg.

 Phases

-In this section, YBP denotes years before present.

 Lockhart Phase: 12,875–12,560 YBP

 During the Lockhart Phase, water accumulated in the Red River valley of North Dakota and Minnesota.
 As the water reached to the top of the divide to the south, the water drained into the ancestral Minnesota and Mississippi River systems.
-This occurred while the Laurentian Ice Sheet was at or below the current Canada–US border.
+This occurred while the Laurentian Ice Sheet was at or south of the current Canada–US border.
 As the ice sheet melted northward, an early Lake Agassiz covered southern Manitoba, the Minnesota and Ontario boundary country, and along the Red River south of Fargo, North Dakota.
 The Lockhart Phase is associated with the Herman lake stage (335 m), the highest shoreline of Lake Agassiz.
 The Big Stone Moraine formed the southern boundary of the lake.
 During the Lockhart Phase the lake is estimated to have been 231 m deep, with greater depths near the glacier.